cowcheng/huggingface-datasets-builder/README.md

-# 🤖 HuggingFace Datasets Builder
+# 📂 HuggingFace Datasets Builder

-A robust and user-friendly tool for creating, managing, and uploading datasets to the Hugging Face Hub.
-Designed with seamless support for audio datasets, it simplifies metadata handling and ensures compatibility with various dataset formats, streamlining data preparation.
+A powerful and intuitive tool designed to simplify the creation, management, and uploading of datasets to the Hugging Face Hub.
+With support for various data types including text, audio, and in the future, images and videos, it automates metadata handling and ensures compatibility across multiple dataset formats, making data preparation more efficient.

-## 🚀 Features
+## 🔄 Features

-- **Universal Format Support**: Seamlessly handle text and audio datasets with built-in adaptability.
-  > Future updates will include support for images and videos.
+- **Versatile Data Handling**: Seamlessly supports text, audio, and upcoming support for images and videos.
-- **Automated Data Transformation**: Convert raw data into Hugging Face-compatible datasets without manual intervention.
-- **Effortless Hub Integration**: Instantly upload datasets to the Hugging Face Hub with a single command.
+- **One-Command Hub Upload**: Upload datasets instantly to the Hugging Face Hub with a single command.
-- **Dynamic Metadata Handling**: Easily manage and customize dataset fields, including audio, transcriptions, and metadata.
+- **Flexible Metadata Management**: Easily structure and modify dataset fields, including various metadata types.
-- **YAML-Based Configuration**: Modify dataset settings and upload parameters effortlessly using a structured configuration file.
+- **Config-Driven Customization**: Leverage a YAML-based configuration for streamlined dataset and upload settings.

-## 📋 Requirements
+## 🛠️ Requirements

 - **Python 3.11+**